KnuckleSecurity/KryArch/README.md

 # KryArch
 KryArch is an ArchLinux Install Script.
 It is comfortable to use and easy to track the steps.
 Installing process takes approximately 5 minutes.
-Recommended desktop environment is KDE Plasma.
-It comes with a freshy looking theme, and a custom terminal
+The recommended desktop environment is KDE Plasma.
+It comes with a fresh-looking theme, and a custom terminal

 ## Installiation
 ```